pagrim/FrozenLake/README.md

 Note. you will need to create two subdirectories wherever this code is stored on your filesystem; `outputs` and `plots` if you run the `experiments.py` and `analysis.R` files respectively.

 ## Example outputs
+The total number of steps and number of random steps
-![number of random steps in each episode](imgs/episode_steps_random.jpg)
+![number of random steps in each episode](imgs/episode_steps_random.jpg) Whether each episode resulted in reaching the goal 'G' or a hole 'H'
-![moving average of steps in each episode](imgs/episode_steps.jpg)
+![moving average of steps in each episode](imgs/episode_steps.jpg) The total reward for each episode
 ![increasing reward each episode](imgs/increasing_reward.jpg)